MLH/Twilio-GHW-Cloud-Week/README.md

 Congratulations on completing the day 3 challenge!
 To submit, take a screenshot of your command line output to show that you performed the lookup.
 Don't forget to submit your code to the [GHW Security Week Devpost page]! (https://ghw-security-week.devpost.com/)

-## Day 2: Send and check a verification one-time passcode
+## Challenge 2: Send and check a verification one-time passcode

 [Verify](https://www.twilio.com/docs/verify/api) is Twilio's purpose built API for sending and checking one-time passcodes (OTPs).
 It's built on top of Twilio's SMS API, but manages a lot of complexity for you so you don't have to write as much code to make it work.